liamhendricks/cellblock/readme.md

 - grid_size: The size of the cell grid in your game world.
 - cell_size: The size of the 'gap' between cells.
-Lower value means more cells in the grid, i.e a value of 1 would mean 1 cell for every vertex in the grid.
+Lower value means more cells in the grid, i.e a value of 1 would mean 1 cell for every vertex in the grid. cells.
-- max_dist: This value controls the max distance that the `KDTree` will consider searching for nearby cells.
 - cell_save: This is a `CellSave` resource that enables saving and loading for your mutable objects.
 - cell_directory: The directory where your `Cell` scenes will be saved.